1024ZettaBytes/java-interview-api-widget/README.md

-# TalentReef Java API Interview Template
+# (Widget) Java API take-home

 ## Description

-This [Spring Boot](https://spring.io/projects/spring-boot) project is provided as a starting template for the TalentReef take-home interview.
-Feel free to make whatever modifications are necessary to complete the exercise.
+This is a [Spring Boot](https://spring.io/projects/spring-boot) based forked repository for the backend take-home interview challenge.
 ## Requirements

 Java 17 -- Java can be acquired using [SDKMAN!](https://sdkman.io/)